 My realisation of stopping family presents came a few years ago when I gifted vouchers to a relative and they gifted vouchers straight back again.
 Really what was the point?
 I had the conversation that money was tight, and these unnecessary gifts stopped.

 Do you a have big family of aunts and uncles.
 Maybe you can arrange a secret Santa instead of everyone buying individual presents.
-Names into a hat and buy one pressie only for a set amount.
+Names into a hat or use the website Drawnames to buy one pressie only for a set amount.

-I love to make homemade decorations, its fun to make things with the boys and gift them to relatives who appreciate it being homemade by the children.
+I love to make homemade decorations, it’s fun to make things with the boys and gift them to relatives who appreciate them being homemade by the children.
+Like this yule log.

 Christmas is about the Children

-Really Christmas is all the about the children.
-But I 100% do not believe they need £100s spent on them.
+Really Christmas is all about the children.
+But I 100% do not believe they need £100’s spent on them.
 Surely the children don’t need a huge pile of presents that they rip through and open in ten minutes flat?

-I know I have been guilty of it myself, thinking that they need a certain quantity of gifts, at least 10, and have bought extra in the lead up to Christmas.
-But these are my thoughts not theirs.
+I know I have been guilty of it myself, thinking that they need a certain quantity of gifts, at least ten, and have bought extra in the lead-up to Christmas.
+But these are my thoughts, not theirs.
 My expectations of what they might want.

-Manage their expectations, if they write a list of 20 things, ask them to strip that down to the few items they really want.
-Get them to write it early, as I know my boys do it, they change their minds!
+Manage their expectations, if they write a list of 20 things, ask them to reduce that down to the few items they really need and a couple that they want.
+Get them to write it early, so you can find the cheapest time to buy the time, using a free site like Idealo to compare prices.

 Try to focus the children on things that will last and what they actually need.
 My boys will always include football boots on their list as I know it’s something that is a need, rather than a want.
 I also love to gift experiences rather than things.
 A voucher for a trip to the theatre or a wilderness adventure, something that will last as a memory forever.